rflandau/Orv/README.md

 - Powered vault keepers
     - To support ultra-low-power leaves, we shift the assumption of power to their parents.
     - This is closely related to the mist < fog < cloud architecture and follows from power requirements rising with a node's height in the tree.
+- Built on an existing layer 3
+    - IP for the prototype, but MPLS or any other kind of Layer 3 protocol would work fine.
+    - This requirement is for the corollary assumption that responses can be independently routed to the requester (and do not necessarily walk the tree on response).

 # Distributed Concepts